Reading: Applied Part 1. Recovering Specifications from Legacy

 Goal

-After this section you will be able to:
+After the section you will be able to:

 • extract implicit rules and turn them into verifiable user stories;

-Educational Case
+Learning Case

 Preparation

-• book2/examples/templates/genealogy.md — provenance template.
+• book2/examples/templates/genealogy.md — the provenance template.

 grafana:NR-2026-05-17-01 cluster=prod-k8s node=worker-07 event=NodeNotReady count=3 window=10m